Alia Smith

 Representative Matters

-• Represent Newsday in FOIL litigation brought against the Nassau County (NY) police department for release of police disciplinary records.
+• Represents Newsday in FOIL litigation brought against the Nassau County (NY) police department for release of police disciplinary records.
 New York’s Appellate Division, Second Department, held that records related to unsubstantiated allegations of misconduct were not categorically exempt from disclosure.
 Newsday LLC v.
 Nassau County Police Dep’t, 222 A.D.3d 85 (2d Dep’t 2023).

-• Represent American University and its publication Current in connection with defamation and other claims arising from speech about a newsroom manager’s workplace behavior.
+• Successfully defended American University and its publication Current in connection with defamation and other claims arising from speech about a newsroom manager’s workplace behavior.
 The D.C.
 Court of Appeals affirmed the lower courts’ dismissals in full under the D.C.
 Anti-SLAPP Act and upheld an award of attorneys’ fees to American.
 Berry v.
 Am.
 Univ., 2024 D.C.
 App.
 LEXIS 50 (D.C.
 Feb.
 13, 2024).

 • Represented The American Prospect in defamation litigation over its reporting on nursing homes in an article entitled “The Nursing Home Slumlord Manifesto.”
 On the Prospect’s motion to dismiss, the Eastern District of New York held that the challenged statements—concerning the poor quality of some of the plaintiff’s nursing homes and alleged financial and other improprieties—were fair reports under N.Y.
 Civil Rights Law § 74, were substantially true, or were non-actionable opinions.
 Landa v.
 The American Prospect, 2023 U.S. Dist.
 LEXIS 143326.